-There are myriad different file types, and it would be impractical for us to accept them all.
+There are a myriad of different file types, and it would be impractical for us to accept them all.
 PDF documents are platform-independent and preserve the format of your original document.
 PDFs are the de facto standard for exchanging documents.